THE UNIVERSITY of EDINBURGH

 Course description The radiation of land plants over the last 475 million years transformed Earth to the green planet we know today.
 Land plants have not simply survived during this time but have instead thrived, leading to a plethora of botanical form spanning minute mosses, creeping lycophytes and ferns, towering gymnosperms and flamboyant flowering plants.

-To tell this story requires an interdisciplinary approach spanning the investigation of fossil plants, living plants and genetic networks.
-Fossil plants will be examined in the collections of National Museums Scotland and in the field.
-The diversity of living plant species will be examined at Royal Botanic Garden Edinburgh.
+Telling this story requires an interdisciplinary approach spanning the investigation of fossil plants, living plants and genetic networks.
+At the beginning of the course, we will introduce some tools and processes that can help us frame the evolution and ecology of organisms, plant included.
+Fossil plants will be examined in the collections of the National Museum of Scotland.
+The diversity of living plant species will be explored at the Royal Botanic Garden Edinburgh.
 Plant anatomy and genetic networks will be covered in lectures and practicals.

 Entry Requirements (not applicable to Visiting Students)